gsiekaniec/LOTUS/inputs_outputs_description/README.md

 #### Reference genome annotation file

 The reference genome annotation file is a *gff3* file containing informations about genes presents in the genome.

-In the case of the *hg38* version of the human genome, this file can be found [here](https://ftp.ensembl.org/pub/release-108/gff3/homo_sapiens/) or in the [LOTUS_external_files](https://github.com/gsiekaniec/LOTUS/blob/main/LOTUS_external_files/Homo_sapiens.GRCh38.108.chr.gff3.gz) directory.
+> __Note__ In the case of the *hg38* version of the human genome, this file can be found [here](https://ftp.ensembl.org/pub/release-108/gff3/homo_sapiens/) or in the [LOTUS_external_files](https://github.com/gsiekaniec/LOTUS/blob/main/LOTUS_external_files/Homo_sapiens.GRCh38.108.chr.gff3.gz) directory.

 As for the genome fasta file in the *summarise* module, during the first run of the *compare* module, the information from the reference genome annotation file is serialized and saved using [pickle](https://docs.python.org/3/library/pickle.html) (*.pk*, *.pickle*).
 The *.pk* file created can be used later to retrieve information more quickly without parsing the entire gff3 file, e.g. to process another TP or sample. :warning: When using a *.pk* file instead of the original file the ```--pickle_gff3``` option must be specified.